dereknovak/LS180-LS/study_guide2.md

 ## UPDATE
 https://launchschool.com/books/sql/read/update_and_delete_data

-- The `UPDATE` statement is used to permanently alter data that exists within a relation.
+- The `UPDATE` command is used to permanently alter data that exists within a relation.
 - Generally, it's good practice to run a query with `SELECT` before updating the data, as this change is permanent.

 ```sql